how to draw fruit still life

 - crayons or colored pencils

-- show students the photographs of actual ladybugs.
+- show students the photographs of actual fruit bowl paintings.

-- explain to students that they will illustrate the side view of a single bug
+- explain to students that they will illustrate the actual fruit realistically.

 - follow step-by-step instructions above to complete art project